senwerks/earth-defender/README.md

 ## How to Play

-Download [Earth Defender (Alpha).zip](https://github.com/obsoletenerd/earth-defender/blob/master/Earth%20Defender%20(Alpha).zip), unzip all files to a folder, run the EXE.
+Download [Earth Defender.zip](https://github.com/obsoletenerd/earth-defender/blob/master/Earth%20Defender.zip), unzip all files to a folder, run the EXE.

 Windows 10 only for now, I plan on making builds for MacOS and Linux soon.